 - One memorized contemporary monologue (written since 1960) from a published play or musical, 30-45 seconds in length.
 The character should be close to your own age and performed without a regional dialect.

-- Two memorized songs (one written before 1960, one after 1960) from published Broadway literature and contrasting in style, i.e. up-tempo and ballad.
-(No Jason Robert Brown or Stephen Sondheim.)
+- Two memorized songs (one written before 1970, one after 1970) from published Broadway literature and contrasting in style, i.e. up-tempo and ballad.
+(No Jason Robert Brown, Adam Guettel or Stephen Sondheim.)
 Select 16 bars for the ballad and 32 bars for the up-tempo.
 Please bring sheet music in the proper key—no recorded music will be permitted.
 An accompanist will be provided.
 (Note: although you will choose only 16-32 bars for your audition, please be prepared to sing the entire song, if requested.)